-I.S.P. : This is an Individual Service Plan.
-This is an annual document that outlines services, supports, and goals for each program participant.
+P.C.P. or Personal Plan : This is an annual document that outlines services, supports, and outcomes for each program participant.
+This is prepared by the P.A.S. representative, based on consumer and guardian input.
 Typically, a meeting is held to review this document with the consumer, guardian, P.A.S. representative, and CCAR Q.I.DP..
-Individuals who have a “dual diagnosis” (a secondary diagnosis that requires mental health treatment) have semi-annual service planning meetings to review plan progress and to address changes in needs.
+Individuals who have a “dual diagnosis” (a secondary diagnosis that requires mental health treatment) have semi-annual planning meetings to review plan progress and to address changes in needs.

 Q.I.D.P. or Q.: This is a Qualified Intellectual Disabilities Professional.
 Essentially, this is a case manager who writes service plans, coordinates services and supports, and helps consumers with other needs that arise while they attend the programs.
 A Q.I.D.P. is assigned to each adult consumer.
 You may also hear the Q.I.D.P.s in the Home Based Support program called Service Facilitators.

 D.S.P.: This is a Direct Support Person.
 This is a person who works closely with consumers on a daily basis to help them meet their personal goals.
 Many D.S.P.’s work in our residential homes and at our day programs.
 In the day programs, the D.S.P.’s are sometimes called job coaches or developmental trainers.